Alcohol and cortisol

-Recent research has looked into the effects of alcohol on the amount of cortisol that is produced in the human body.
-Continuous consumption of alcohol over an extended period of time has been shown to raise cortisol levels in the body.
-Cortisol is released during periods of high stress, and can result in the temporary shut down of other physical processes, causing physical damage to the body.
+Alcohol and cortisol have a complex relationship.
+While cortisol is a stress hormone, alcoholism can lead to increased cortisol levels in the body over time.
+This can be problematic because cortisol can temporarily shut down other bodily functions, potentially causing physical damage.

 Cortisol

 Cortisol is a stress hormone secreted by the adrenal gland, which makes up part of the hypothalamic-pituitary-adrenal (HPA) axis.
 It is typically released at periods of high stress designed to help the individual cope with stressful situations.
 Cortisol secretion results in increased heart rate and blood pressure and the temporary shut down of metabolic processes such as digestion, reproduction, growth, and immunity as a means of conserving energy for the stress response.
 Chronic release of cortisol over extended periods of time caused by long-term high stress can result in: